rofeeqshittu/alx-interview/0x01-lockboxes/README.md

 This project explores an algorithmic solution to determine whether all boxes in a sequence can be unlocked.
 The boxes are numbered sequentially, and each box may contain keys to other boxes.
 You need to implement a function to figure out if all the boxes can be opened.

 ## Concepts
 - **Lists and List Manipulation**: Understand how to iterate and manage lists in Python.
+[Python Lists (Python Official Documentation)](https://docs.python.org/3/tutorial/datastructures.html)
 - **Graph Theory Basics**: Applying graph traversal algorithms (Depth-First Search or Breadth-First Search) can be beneficial in this context.
 - **Algorithmic Complexity**: Optimizing the performance of your solution, particularly in time and space complexity, is key.
 - **Recursion**: Some implementations may involve recursive traversal through the boxes.